jamie-jackson-the-cozy-croissant/tcc-website-content/README.md

-# tcc-website-content
+# tcc-website-notes
-Temporary content for TCC website while we are waiting on IT procurement.
+Temporary notes for TCC website while we are waiting on IT procurement.